A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • HR policy

-• Staff evaluation forms (filled in)
+• Evaluation forms of the senior managers (filled in)

 • Interviews with the CEO